workdojos/Dojos-Fresh-Hugo-Theme/content/racers/startup.md

 ---
-title: Startup Ideas for Race Car Driver and Entrepreneurs in the Racing And Spectator Sports  Industry
+title: Startup Ideas for Race Car Drivers and Entrepreneurs in the Racing And Spectator Sports  Industry
 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo